 Fun little fact!

 There is no doubt Australia is a beautiful country.
 Being surrounded entirely by ocean ensures this!
-However, it also makes micro plastics and pollution and extreme problem to marine and aquatic life.
+However, micro plastics and pollution are an extreme problem to marine and aquatic life.
 The water here is crystal clear so please pick up everything that you bring with you.
-When you’re leaving the beach in the afternoon, it should look just as pristine as when you arrived.
-Waiting for you to enjoy the next day.
+When you’re leaving the beach in the afternoon, it should look just the way it was when you arrived waiting for you to enjoy the next day.

 This one’s an easy one.
-Be polite, a smile goes a long way.
+A smile goes a long way.
 People in Australia are friendly, particularly in small towns like this.
 While it may be normal to walk past someone in the street in Sydney and not say hello, this isn’t normal in Jervis Bay.
 Give a wave even when you’re driving.

-- Don’t ignore the “no overnight parking” signs
+- Take note of the “no overnight parking” signs

-Honestly, the rangers down in Hyams Beach are ruthless.
-If it says “no overnight parking”, then do not even try.
+The rangers in Hyams Beach are ruthless.
+If it says “no overnight parking”, then don’t even try.
 You may think the ranger has done his last round and he’s done for the day, but I promise you, he will be back.
 If staying in your van is the only option, think about staying somewhere else for the night.
 Or, be really, really discreet.
 You’ll have to get creative here!

 - Be careful where you fly your drone

 Download the “Can I Fly There” app.
-This is a lifesaving app developed by CASA telling you where you can and cannot fly.
+This lifesaving app has been developed by CASA and it states where you can and cannot fly.
 There is a military airfield in Booderee National Park meaning there is a 5.5km radius exclusion zone.
-A lot of people also don’t know this, but Navy base HMAS Creswell is located at the southern mostend of Hyams Beach, so I wouldn’t go flying over this!
+A lot of people also don’t know this, but Navy base HMAS Creswell is located at the southernmost end of Hyams Beach, so I wouldn’t go flying over this!